Last updated 6th October 2024

 Related Techniques

-Transmission electron microscopy (TEM) and Atomic force microscopy (AFM) provide similar data about a sample.
-An Energy Dispersive X-ray Spectroscopy (EDS) detector within SEM is used in the testing labs to detect the characteristic X-rays and provide qualitative and quantitative elemental analysis of the sample.
+Transmission electron microscopy (TEM) and atomic force microscopy (AFM) provide similar data about a sample.
+In the testing labs, an energy-dispersive X-ray Spectroscopy (EDS) detector within SEM detects the characteristic X-rays and provides qualitative and quantitative elemental analysis of the sample.

 FIB-SEM is another variant of SEM, which provides 2D elemental mapping and 3D reconstruction of samples.
-Another variant, environmental SEM (ESEM), is available for analyzing the samples containing water or other volatile substances.
+Another variant, environmental SEM (ESEM), is available for analyzing samples containing water or other volatile substances.
+An ESEM uses a scanned electron beam and electromagnetic lenses to focus and direct the beam onto the specimen surface like a traditional SEM does.

 FAQ's